coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    particular declaring the same name in several modules or in several functor applications will be rejected if these declarations are not local.
-The name :n:`@ident` cannot be used directly as an Ltac tactic, but nothing prevents the user to also perform a :n:`Ltac @ident := @redexpr`.
+The name :n:`@ident` cannot be used directly as an Ltac tactic, but nothing prevents the user from also performing a :n:`Ltac @ident := @redexpr`.

    .. seealso:: :ref:`performingcomputations`